Barbell Landmine Squat Facing In exercise demonstration image

 Breathing

-Inhale as you descend into the squat, maintain core brace at the bottom, and exhale forcefully as you stand up.
+Inhale as you lower, brace core, and exhale as you drive up.

 Tempo